Wisteria vine is like a wild animal.

-Wisteria vine is like a wild animal – kept under control it is a beast to be marveled at, but allowed to run free and it will threaten the peace & order that your garden once had.
+Kept under control it is a beast to be marveled at — but allowed to run free and it will threaten the peace & order that your garden once had.

 My intention is not to scare you, but warn you that if you’re considering using Wisteria vine be prepared to spend time & energy keeping this plant in check with routine pruning.

 You might be admiring the way the stem of the vine has wound its way around the spindles to display a beautiful coexistence between nature and man-made structure.

 But look closely at the first picture and you’ll see the outstretched branches of new growth just looking for something to grab onto.
 What makes this so scary is that this new growth is only 10-14 days old.

 Can you imagine what this vine would do if left unpruned for a month or two?
-How about a whole season?…Aaaahhhhh!
+How about a whole season?!

 I find I have to prune Wisteria vine a few times during the summer to keep it in check – at least in the applications that I use the vine.

 Wisteria vine has a tendency to get very dense with side-shoots, especially if you’re pruning it regularly during the summer.

 Wisteria vine will come back “gang-busters” in the spring, and you’ll probably wish you had cut it back even more.

 Take advantage of this winter pruning time (when you’re not busy) and take the time to prune them all really well.
-You’ll be glad you did and your customer will really appreciate the professionalism.
+You’ll be glad you did and your customer will really appreciate the attention-to-detail.